Prag8855/aab/content/guides/pirating-streaming-movies-in-germany.md

 However, VPNs are not risk-free.
 If your VPN connection drops, your torrent client might continue downloading copyrighted materials without it, exposing your IP address to the world.
 This is why you should set up a [VPN killswitch](https://www.vpnmentor.com/blog/kill-switch-features/) that cuts the internet connection if you are not connected to your VPN.

 When choosing a VPN, you must look for a fast provider that allows torrenting and does not log IP addresses.
 Avoid free VPN services, as they usually sacrifice safety, privacy or performance.
-This [VPN comparison chart](https://thatoneprivacysite.net/vpn-comparison-chart/) can help you pick the right VPN.
-I use [Private Internet Access](/out/private-internet-access) since a few years.
+I use [Private Internet Access](/out/private-internet-access) since 2016.
 I never had any problems.

 ### Torrenting movies with a seedbox